Dropbox login allows you to sign in to and use Dropbox. But what is Dropbox? Let’s kick off this guide by answering this question.

 - Creating a Dropbox folder on your Desktop is a simple as creating a folder within your Dropbox folder.
 Right-click the empty space with the Dropbox folder, click New then select Folder.
 Name the folder whatever you wish.
 I called mine TestFolder (See the second image below).

-Important TipAfter creating a new folder (or copying a folder) in the Dropbox folder, after sometime, a green tick will appear beside the folder.
-This means that the folder has been backed up to your Dropbox login account in Dropbox.com.
+When you create a new folder (or copying a folder) in the Dropbox folder, after sometime, a green tick will appear beside the folder.
+This means that the folder has synced to your Dropbox login account in Dropbox.com.

 You could share folders with other people right from your Desktop App.